 Doctor of Philosophy (PhD) in Epidemiology & Biostatistics

-Minaz Mawani started her career in health care with a bachelor’s in nursing from Aga Khan University Karachi, Pakistan with additional training in Critical Care Nursing from George Brown College Ontario.
-She has four years of clinical experience in critical, cardiac and post cardiac surgery care.
-Her interest to contribute to public health brought her to MSC Epidemiology and Biostatistics program at AKU.
-In 2013, she graduated with MSC and additional research fellowship training at Johns Hopkins Bloomberg School of Public Health.
-She working on her PhD in Epidemiology and Biostatistics through the Fulbright scholarship program.
+Minaz Mawani started her career in health care with a bachelor’s in nursing from Aga Khan University Karachi, Pakistan and additional training in Critical Care from George Brown College Ontario, Canada.
+After graduation, she worked for four years in critical, cardiac, and post cardiac surgery care.
+Her interest to contribute to public health brought her to MSc Epidemiology and Biostatistics program at AKU.
+In 2013, she graduated with MSc and completed research fellowship training at Johns Hopkins Bloomberg School of Public Health.
+She is currently working on her PhD in Epidemiology through the Fulbright scholarship program.